azraerl/serenity/README.md

 ### Leveling overhaul

-Note that Serenity now includes 2 profiles, select the one which you like.
+Note that Serenity now includes 2 profiles, select the one you like.
 Remember, they are **not** game save compatible:

 - `Serenity` profile includes [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751), [R-SSL](https://www.nexusmods.com/skyrimspecialedition/mods/43185) and [Requiem-Experience](https://github.com/azraerl/Requiem-Experience/)
   - **Character levels**: you have to fight enemies and complete quests in order to gain experience and character levels.
 Note that followers will take equal share of combat experience, e.g. with 1 follower you'll receive about 50% of it.